 “Time has completed its cycle and has come to the state of the day when Allah created the heavens and the earth.
 The year consists of twelve months of which four are inviolable; three of them consecutive - Dhul-Qa'dah, Dhul-Hijjah and Muharram and Rajab, the month of Mudar (tribe), which comes between Jumada and Sha'ban.”

-Rajab is also called Rajab Al-Fard (Rajab the single one) because the month is standalone compared to the three consecutive months of Zulkaedah, Zulhijjah, and Muharram.
+Rajab is also called Rajab Al-Fard (Rajab the single one) because the month is a standalone compared to the other three consecutive months of Zulkaedah, Zulhijjah, and Muharram.

-And finally, is known as Rajab Mudhar (Rajab of the tribe Mudhar) because historically, there’s a tribe called Mudhar (Bani Mudhar) in the Arabian peninsula and the tribesmen would often perform their pilgrimage in the month of Rajab as they view the month as sacred and holy.
+And finally, it is known as Rajab Mudhar (Rajab of the tribe Mudhar) because historically, there’s a tribe called Mudhar (Bani Mudhar) in the Arabian peninsula, and the tribesmen would often perform their pilgrimage in the month of Rajab as they view the month as sacred and holy.

-It was a practice of the Arabs from the pre-Islam period to rearrange the months in the calendar wherever they see fit.
+During the pre-Islam period, it was a practice of the Arabs to rearrange the months in the calendar wherever they saw fit.
 However, the tribe Mudhar would not rearrange the month of Rajab and would consistently appoint it accordingly every year, which they became known for.

-Islam takes great emphasis on calculating time as how it is and not changing it on a whim, which has been the case of many past civilisations.
+Islam takes great emphasis on calculating time and not changing it on a whim, which has been the case of many past civilisations.
 Allah s.w.t. says in the Quran:

 إِنَّمَا ٱلنَّسِىٓءُ زِيَادَةٌ فِى ٱلْكُفْرِ ۖ يُضَلُّ بِهِ ٱلَّذِينَ كَفَرُوا۟ يُحِلُّونَهُۥ عَامًا وَيُحَرِّمُونَهُۥ عَامًا لِّيُوَاطِـُٔوا۟ عِدَّةَ مَا حَرَّمَ ٱللَّهُ فَيُحِلُّوا۟ مَا حَرَّمَ ٱللَّهُ ۚ زُيِّنَ لَهُمْ سُوٓءُ أَعْمَـٰلِهِمْ ۗ وَٱللَّهُ لَا يَهْدِى ٱلْقَوْمَ ٱلْكَـٰفِرِينَ